hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownDelimiter.class/README.md

 	- temporarily valid index of delimiter in list of all inline elements

 originalOpenerAndCloser
-	- expresses if a delimiter is originally designed to be open and close an emphasis.
+	- expresses if a delimiter is originally designed to be open and close an emphasis
-	It is determined by the delimiter itself and should not be set from outside.
+	- determined by the delimiter itself and should not be set from outside

 potentialCloser
-	- expresses if a delimiter is able to close an emphasis span.
+	- expresses if a delimiter is able to close an emphasis span

 potentialOpener
-	- expresses if a delimiter is able to open an emphasis span.
+	- expresses if a delimiter is able to open an emphasis span

 startPosition
-	- absolute start position within the text.
+	- absolute start position within the text

 type
 	- determines what emphasis it belongs to, current types are: $~, $*, $_

 valid
-	- creating a delimiter with new will generate an invalid delimiter, if you want a valid delimiter you should use newFrom:.
+	- creating a delimiter with new will generate an invalid delimiter
+	- if you want a valid delimiter you should use newFrom: